 With chapters weaving between the aftermath of the tragedy and the backstories of the passengers and crew members–including a Wall Street titan and his wife, a Texan-born party boy just in from London, a young woman questioning her path in life, and a career pilot–the mystery surrounding the crash heightens.
 As the passengers’ intrigues unravel, odd coincidences point to a conspiracy: Was it merely dumb chance that so many influential people perished?
 Or was something far more sinister at work?
 Events soon threaten to spiral out of control in an escalating storm of media outrage and accusations–all while the reader draws closer and closer to uncovering the truth.

 Before the Fall is a thrilling mystery and I am so happy to have read it!
-This is a rare book, a book which does not rely on cheap thrills or lack lustre mystery but rather a book that looks below the surface with a deep intricate plot and I loved it!
+This is a rare book, a book which does not rely on cheap thrills or lack luster mystery but rather a book that looks below the surface with a deep intricate plot and I loved it!
 The plot of this novel and the characters within this novel will stay with me for a long time and I hope that you read it so it will stay with you for a long time too!

 There is more to this story than it being a edge on your seat thriller.
-Instead it takes you on a behind the scenes look at all the people we see on our television screens after every
+Instead, it takes you on a behind the scenes look at all the people we see on our television screens after every

 disaster we witness.
 It also shows you the role of the media in installing outrage in the viewing public and creating and fabricating conspiracies.
 This is a very important theme because we see this all too often in the media today.
 The media is great in the form that it educates you on what is happening but the majority of stories are fabricated to dangerous levels and fabricated beyond belief.
-This theme remind me of Gone Girl and the role of the media and lack of privacy which was portrayed in that novel (which is one of my favourites by the way!).
+This theme reminded me of Gone Girl and the role of the media and lack of privacy which was portrayed in that novel (which is one of my favorites by the way!).

 The narrative winds back and forth between the present and the past and examines the events leading up to the crash and the consequences after it.
 The cleverly written narrative gives us a look into the lives of the people who died in the crash and the two survivors.
 It also shows us the government agencies from around the world who are trying to solve this mystery by looking for debris of the crash and their search for the black box etc; it makes for such a gripping read.
 I think our author Hawley has done a magnificent job in giving us readers an in-depth look into what happens behind the scenes of a disaster.
-I personally have been guilty of always wondering what is happening in those newsrooms around the world, how the knowledge they share with us has come into being and what they in turn had to do to secure that knowledge, so being able to witness this was fascinating to me!
+I personally have been guilty of always wondering what is happening in those newsrooms around the world, how the knowledge they share with us has come into being and what they, in turn, had to do to secure that knowledge, so being able to witness this was fascinating to me!

 To summarise my thoughts I would say that if you love mysteries which keep you hooked and asking questions to the very end then this novel is for you!
 Every single chapter was so brilliantly written and so enthralling.
 They all tied in beautifully together to make one masterpiece of a hauntingly brilliant story.
 Before the Fall gets Four Stars from me!